Neverfail for Hyper-V Plug-in Version 201.5.1 (alpha) - Release Notes

 Monitoring

-Neverfail for Hyper-V Plug-in monitoring consists of the following:
+Hyper-V Plugin monitoring consists of the following:

 1. Service Availability Monitoring